hartman/content/files/en-us/web/http/cors/errors/corsmethodnotfound/index.md

 Make sure your code only uses the permitted HTTP methods when accessing the service.

+> **Note:** You might encounter this error when making credentialed requests, where the server is answering the preflight with the wildcard value "`*`" for `Access-Control-Allow-Methods`.
+The wildcard value is only allowed for requests without credentials.

-> **Note:** If the server includes any unrecognized or undefined method names in its `Access-Control-Allow-methods` header, a different error occurs: [`Reason: invalid token 'xyz' in CORS header 'Access-Control-Allow-Methods'`](/en-US/docs/Web/HTTP/CORS/Errors/CORSInvalidAllowMethod).
+> **Note:** If the server includes any unrecognized or undefined method names in its `Access-Control-Allow-Methods` header, a different error occurs: [`Reason: invalid token 'xyz' in CORS header 'Access-Control-Allow-Methods'`](/en-US/docs/Web/HTTP/CORS/Errors/CORSInvalidAllowMethod).

 ## See also